GPUPeople/SLAK/README.md

 Nvidia GPU with CC 6.1, 7.0 or 7.5

 Note: The software requires a modern CUDA toolkit.
 For Linux this would mean e.g. Ubuntu Disco (19.04) onwards.
+Note: Not all the models from the paper are freely available.
+Therefore, only a subset is provided in this repository.